 GxP compliance means your systems meet a specific set of regulatory protocols and best practices for the market you’re in.
 Your assessment should compare your procedures against the relevant EudraLex guidelines, which are the collection of rules and regulations governing medicinal products in the EU.

-Data Integrity and Documentation Rules
+Keeping Your Data and Documentation in Check

 Regardless of which agency is overseeing your work, data integrity is a universal and non-negotiable requirement.
 Regulators need to trust that your data is accurate, complete, and reliable.
 A major focus of any GxP gap assessment is evaluating how you record, manage, and protect your data throughout its entire lifecycle.
 This is often where companies fall short.